WITH VIDEO: Trump rallygoers hopeful, confident on eve of election

-A chilled and restless crowd awaited President Donald Trump who was an hour late for a rally meant to give his faithful the affirmation they needed on the eve of the election.
+A chilled and restless crowd awaited the arrival Monday night of President Donald Trump, who was an hour late for a rally geared to give his faithful the affirmation they needed on the eve of the historic election.

-As the president took the stage surrounded by thousands of supporters, hands went up armed with smartphones recording video as they gathered at the Kenosha Regional Airport Monday night.
-Kenosha was Trump’s second to last stop in a last-minute push, in his “Make America Great Again Victory Rally.”
-He would be in Grand Rapids, Mich., even later.
+As the president took the stage surrounded by thousands of supporters, hands went up armed with smartphones recording video as they gathered at the Kenosha Regional Airport.
+Kenosha was Trump’s second-to-last stop with a last-minute push in his “Make America Great Again Victory Rally.”
+He would be in Grand Rapids, Mich., even later Monday.
+That city was also where Trump held his last rally of the 2016 campaign.

-For the first several minutes, however, no one could hear him in the back where they chanted “Turn it up!
+For the first several minutes Monday, however, no one could hear the president in the back, where audience members chanted “Turn it up!
 Turn it up!
 Turn it up!”
-And, then, the president realizing this, asked for another microphone, joking that he wouldn’t pay the bill.
+And, then, the president realizing this, asked for another microphone, joking that he wouldn’t pay the bill for the sound equipment.

-When they could finally hear him, assured by his voice, the roar was deafening.
+When the audience could finally hear him, assured by his voice, the roar was deafening.
 Many had been at the airport waiting for Trump for four hours, as temperatures plummeted into the upper 30s, with a biting wind and swirling fog above them.

 “We love you, President Trump!” shouted a loud voice in the back.